Skip to content

 Larkin, P. A. (1950) Workbook No 1 [Manuscript].
 Papers of Philip Arthur Larkin, U DPL/1/1, Hull University Archives, Hull History Centre.

 Smyth, R. & Thuilier, H. E. L. (1855) A manual of surveying for India: detailing the mode of operations on trigonametrical, topographical and revenue surveys of India, 2nd Edition.
-London: W. Thacker and Co.
+W. Thacker and Co.
 [Book].
 Monograph, mg NO2/24Z3, Royal Geographical Society/Institute of British Geographers Archive.
 London.

 Wilberforce, W. (1816) Letter to James Thomson Esq [Letter].
 William Wilberforce letters, L DFWW/1/10, Hull Local Studies Library, Hull History Centre.